Channeling emotional ghosts

 Seeking a rhythm

 Much of this stems from the fact that, for a play that so centers the beat of the drum, it seems to constantly interrupt its own rhythm.
 Out of the gate, the direction is discontent to simply do one thing at a time, playing up Neil’s exasperation toward the Duat at the very instant of his discovery, launching into a banter between him and the drummer before their grammar has been fully established.
 The script also tends to gesture with too heavy a hand, especially in this opening sequence.
 Exposition on Egyptian mythology appears to have been cudgeled into Neil’s dialogue, to say nothing of attempts to thread in modern coinages.
-(A particularly tortured line bends over backwards to inject a “Karen” reference into the mix, upon which my body receded into itself.)
+(A particularly tortured line bends over backward to inject a “Karen” reference into the mix, upon which my body receded into itself.)

-The play begins to settle into a smoother rhythm, however, when Neil returns to his childhood: not the false image which he would have us believe, but the genuine article, the fundament of his pain.
+The play begins to settle into a smoother rhythm, however, when Neil returns to his childhood: not the false image that he would have us believe, but the genuine article, the fundament of his pain.
 His father leaves at a young age (“for a white girl,” he brags, on his way out the door); his mother imparts her racial and sexual hangups to her son as if they were the stuff of DNA.
 It’s the first impact that ripples into his relationship with his high-school girlfriend (white, fetishizing), his insecurity among the other Black radicals in 1960s Los Angeles, and everything beyond.

 X, in loose pale clothes, makes an agonized gesture toward Duncan, a Black woman in a striped costume playing a hand drum.

-Frank X and Barbara “Muzikaldunk” Duncan in PTC’s ‘The Duat’.
+Frank X and Barbara “Muzikaldunk” Duncan in PTC’s ‘The Duat.’
 (Photo by Mark Garvin.)

 If Mason’s script in these episodes can paint these relationships with too broad a brush, it’s balanced out entirely by the strength of X’s performance.
 It would be one thing if he had only delivered us the character of Neil, convulsing about the stage as a walking wound.
 That he also embodies the rest of the cast with dexterity and restraint elevates his work to something transcendent.
 He toggles between roles such that they are never caricatured, always distinct, alternately easy to love and hate.
 The lights, designed by Thom Weaver, are in these moments at their finest, rendering a complete time and place in a simple explosion of color.
 At times, it feels like a genuine magic trick: entire scenes unfold, and you almost forget it’s only X on the stage.